Thanks to countless technological innovations over the last 20 years, it’s now easier than ever to have high-speed internet in your home or business.

 Virgin Media has the fastest and most widely available Ultrafast broadband service, with top speeds of 516Mbps.
 Compare broadband deals now to see if it’s available in your area.

 Other providers, such as BT, TalkTalk and Plusnet (as well as the others mentioned above) offer enviable fibre-optic broadband speeds of up to 76Mbps.

 How fast is Virgin Media broadband?

 Virgin Media broadband runs off its own independent fibre optic network, thanks to the company’s seemingly endless resources.

-It is also expected that by the end of March 2021, Virgin Media will be able to provide average speeds of 600Mbps to many of these properties.
-Customers who purchase the Virgin Media Ultimate Oomph bundle, inclusive of broadband, TV, phone and 4G, are automatically eligible for the speed upgrade when it comes in.
+As of March 2021, Virgin Media is now able to provide average speeds of 600Mbps to many of these properties with its M600 connection.
+Customers signed up to the Virgin Media Ultimate Oomph bundle, which includes broadband, TV, phone and 4G, will have been automatically eligible for the speed upgrade when it came in.